Skip to content

 The Sofa Wall: Maximum Width Available

-Example: A living room wall of 360cm wide minus 35cm each side gives a maximum sofa width of 290cm.
-A standard 3-seater at 210cm sits comfortably with room for a side table.
+Measure the full wall width, then subtract 30–40cm clearance at each end for walkway or access.
+The result is the maximum sofa width your room can accommodate.
+Example: a wall of 360cm minus 35cm each side gives a maximum sofa width of 290cm — a 3-seater at 210cm sits comfortably with room for a side table.
+See our Sofa Size Guide for sofa dimensions by room size.

 The TV Console Wall

-Measure the TV console wall the same way.
 The console should be no wider than 70–80% of the wall — leaving visible wall space on each side creates better visual balance.
 Note the height of any existing TV bracket mount, and confirm the console height will allow the TV to sit at or near seated eye level (approximately 100–110cm from the floor to the centre of the TV screen).

 Coffee Table Zone